 God is all-knowing so it knows what all of its actions are, were, and will be.
 Its knowledge is infallible, so it seems, any omniscient being must be trapped in an existence where all choices are already made, so are predetermined.
 From before it even invented time, from its very essence, comes a complete knowledge of all of its future actions.
 God itself cannot exercise any free will.
 An omniscient God is, therefore, an automaton, something that doesn't make choices.
 It exists in a state where all its own actions are pre-seen and preordained.
 If it wanted to choose otherwise to what it knows about the future, it can only do so if its omniscient knowledge about the future is actually wrong.
 In other words, to exercise free will, an omniscient being has to cease to be omniscient.
 Any omniscient being has no free will.
 It is a bit of a stretch to say that such a being has "willpower" in any meaningful sense of the word.
 The robotic and automatic god that we are left with, if it is omniscient, is probably best thought of as a "law of nature" more akin to the atheistic laws of nature that we study through science.
 In other words, it seems that omniscience contradicts the very idea of godhood.

-For more on the free will of God, see my page "God Has No Free Will: 2 Proofs" by Vexen Crabtree (2001); its page menu is:
+For more on the free will of God, see my page "God Has No Free Will" by Vexen Crabtree (2001); its page menu is:

 If you knew everything, then you should know that you know everything.
 If you do not know if you know everything, then you don't know everything.
 So, would a god know everything?
 How would it know?
 There are some questions that even a god could not answer.
 One question proceeds from a possible being that God could create.
 God could create a solipsistic being and make that being so that it thinks it created the universe.
 It could give such a being all knowledge except knowledge that it itself was created.
 Such a being would have no idea that it was, in fact, a created being and that there was another, higher, creator.
 If God wanted to create such a deluded being, it could do so.
 The problem is, our theorized God itself does not know if it exists in such a state of ignorance.
 In short, God cannot know if it does actually know everything.
 There is no way for it to even verify that it is indeed the true creator god.

 All intelligent sentient beings must realize that without verification from other beings than itself or from science, it cannot know if it is correct in its world view.
 It doesn't matter how intelligent or knowledgeable a being is - if that being wants to verify its knowledge to make sure that it is correct then it needs to look to something more intelligent than itself, or to science.
 But what if you are the creator of science?
-You couldn't then use your own construct to test if your own construct was true, it would be an invalid test.
+You couldn't then use your own construct to test if your own construct was true, it would be a circular and invalid test.
 If god attempted to find out if it did indeed know everything, it would realize that it has no way to know.
 How does it know it knows everything?
 It merely thinks it does.
 God has no test, method or possibility of finding out if it does indeed know everything.
-It could itself be a created being, with another creator hiding secretly behind it.
+God could itself be a created being, with another creator hiding secretly behind it.
 It wouldn't know.
 In short, it does not and cannot know if this is true.
+Also, what if God uses its power to intentionally forget something?
+For Christians, this is exactly what the Bible says God can do, in Isaiah 43:25.
+If an omniscient and omnipotent being has chosen not to know something, then it may, or may not, know that it doesn't know.
+The worst possibility is when it erases its own knowledge of self-forgetting.
+It can therefore never know that it doesn't know something.
+It can't check.
 God does not know everything and is not omniscient.
 In fact, no being can know everything because no being, however creative or perfect, can verify that its own knowledge is complete.

-“'It was Gassendi's opinion, as may be seen in his objections to Descartes.
-'It is true,' says Gassendi, 'that you know what you think; but you are ignorant of what species of substance you are, you who think.
+“'It is true,' says Gassendi, 'that you know what you think; but you are ignorant of what species of substance you are, you who think.
 Thus although the operation of thought is known to you, the principle of your essence is hidden from you; and you do not know what is the nature of this substance, one of the operations of which is to think.'”